Finalrentals

 • Assess your personal needs and risk tolerance.
 Consider your driving habits and where you plan to travel on the island.
 If you are an experienced driver sticking to main roads, a basic CDW with an excess might be acceptable.
 If you plan to explore remote, unpaved tracks or are a less confident driver, an SCDW is a sensible choice.

 • Check your existing coverage.
-Your personal car insurance policy, travel insurance, or a credit card used for booking the car may already provide some level of rental car insurance.
-Contact your providers to understand what they cover, including any limitations on a high-value rental, specific vehicle types, or in overseas territories.
+Your personal insurance policy, travel insurance, or a credit card used for booking the car may already provide some level of rental car insurance.
+Contact your providers to understand what they cover, including any limitations on a high-value rental, specific vehicle types, or overseas territories.

 • Compare prices.
 Do not just take the first insurance option offered by the rental desk.
 Compare the cost of the rental company’s insurance with third-party providers.
 Often, independent insurance companies offer comprehensive excess coverage at a much lower daily rate than the rental company.
 Just be prepared to have a security deposit held on your credit card by the rental company if you do not purchase their in-house cover.